When the sensual deludes the eye, the spiritual eludes the I

 The world around us is filled with innumerable sensual stimuli.
 And most such stimuli assault us through our eyes.
 When our eyes become captivated with tempting sensual objects, we start craving and slaving to get those objects for our enjoyment.
 And that pursuit so consumes us that we can’t think of anything higher.

 The Bhagavad-gita (02.44) states that material attachment abducts our consciousness, rendering it too unsteady to focus on spiritual reality.
 To perceive the spiritual, we need the eyes of knowledge (15.10).
 However, even if we gain spiritual knowledge, we still can’t perceive the spiritual as long as we are situated in sensuality (15.11).
 Why not?
-Because sensual desires will flood and fill our consciousness in endless repetitive waves, sweeping away any spark of spiritual insight or even inclination.
+Because waves of sensual desires flood our consciousness repeatedly, sweeping away any spiritual insight or even inclination.

-Worse still, with the world becoming digitally connected, deluding sensual stimuli accessible to us nowadays are far more than in the past.
-Indeed, today, a person with even a modest Internet connection can get more sensual stimulation for their eyes in an hour than what the wealthiest collector from the past could accumulate over a lifetime.
+Worse still, with the world becoming digitally connected, deluding sensual stimuli have become far more accessible to us than in the past.
+Indeed, today, a person with an Internet connection can get more sensual stimulation for their eyes in an hour than what the wealthiest collector from the past could accumulate over a lifetime.
 No wonder we find focusing on the spiritual dishearteningly difficult.